Visarion Puiu: Metropolitan of Bukovina

 Puiu's support for the Iron Guard materialized when he used his private funds to support one of the organization's "work camps" in Tămășești.
 Moreover, in 1937, he defied the Romanian Government and held special religious services for the Iron Guard's leader Ion Moța and his fellow legionnaire Vasile Marin.
 The two had been killed in the Spanish Civil War fighting on the nationalist side.
 The same year, King Carol II began pressuring the Orthodox Church to depose Puiu.
 According to historian Ion Popa (historian), the king's actions were due to "Puiu's anti-Semitic, pro-Iron Guard, and pro-German policies".
+Metropolitan Visarion Puiu also maintained close ties with the National Christian Party through Constantin Tomescu, who served as Undersecretary of State for Religious Affairs and Arts in the Octavian Goga cabinet.

 After campaigning against "foreign" banks, Puiu ended-up creating a new one altogether, named the Northern Bank, in 1938.
 The Romanianization of the metropolis' workforce, finance and business was practically complete at this time.

 Apart from his Iron Guard connections, Puiu's time in the metropolitan seat of Bukovina was also marred by accusations of mismanagement and embezzlement, conflict with local academic and political elites and even the revolt of a part of the lower clergy.

 On 10 February 1938, King Carol II suspended the Romanian constitution, banned all political parties and appointed Patriarch Miron Cristea, the head of the Romanian Orthodox Church, as Prime Minister.
 This was the beginning of the "Royal Dictatorship".
 In March 1939, Cristea died, leaving the Patriarchal seat vacant.
 Puiu publicly withdrew from the race for succession in June, likely under pressure from King Carol II.
 The monarch sought to avoid the election of a pro-German Patriarch in the person of either Puiu or Nicolae Bălan.
-In May 1940, Puiu was forced to resigned from his position as Metropolitan of Bukovina.
+In May 1940, Puiu was forced to resign from his position as Metropolitan of Bukovina.
 He was replaced by Tit Simedrea.